balabit/syslog-ng-gitbook/chapters/chapter_0/section_3.md

 We hope our product can be useful for Mac users who want security on their system via reliable logging.

-At present we support syslog-ng 3.6 on our official repository on GitHub and 3.7 also planned to be available on OSX platform.
-A “non-official” support is available for 3.5 at gregory094/syslog-ng on GitHub but we do not plan to backport the support officially.
+At present we support syslog-ng 3.6 on our [official repository][gh:ose-official] on GitHub and 3.7 also planned to be available on OSX platform.
+A “non-official” support is available for 3.5 at [gregory094/syslog-ng][gh:ose-gregory094] on GitHub but we do not plan to backport the support officially.

 ## Installation process
 Like every project syslog-ng also uses different libraries and build-systems that must be installed for compiling and running properly.
 These dependencies can be satisfied compiling every-each libs and tools with our own hands but I would prefer to do it on the easy way.
-Homebrew is a package manager for OSX that has great community and support.
+[Homebrew][ref:homebrew] is a package manager for OSX that has great community and support.
 We can also use it to install the dependencies we needed.

 ### Dependencies